The blank page is a nightmare.

 Every mill needs grist.

-Conversations with friends, arguments with family, long walks, stuck in traffic, lazy meals and fast drinks.
-It all goes into the vault, and is ultimately spent on the page.
+Unrelenting failure, the perfect burger, arguments with family, a moment in a bookstore, and walking down a dirt road with your faithful dog.
+It all goes into the vault, and some of it is ultimately spent on the page.

 If you’re not living, you’re not writing.